Hola massacre

-The 1959 Hola massacre was a massacre committed by British colonial forces during the Mau Mau Uprising at a colonial detention camp in Hola, Kenya.
+The 1959 Hola massacre was a massacre committed by British colonial forces during the Mau Mau Rebellion at a colonial detention camp in Hola, Kenya.

 Event

-Hola camp was established to house detainees classified as "hard-core."
-By January 1959 the camp had a population of 506 detainees of whom 127 were held in a secluded "closed camp."
+The Hola camp was established to house detainees classified as "hard-core."
+By January 1959 the camp had a population of 506 detainees, of whom 127 were held in a secluded "closed camp."
 This more remote camp was reserved for the most uncooperative of the detainees.
 They often refused, even when threats of force were made, to join in the colonial "rehabilitation process" or perform manual labour or obey colonial orders.
 The camp commandant outlined a plan that would force 88 of the detainees to bend to work.
 On 3 March 1959, the camp commandant put this plan into action – as a result of which 11 of the detainees were clubbed to death by guards.
-All the 77 surviving detainees sustained serious permanent injuries.
+All of the 77 surviving detainees sustained serious permanent injuries.

 Attempted cover-up by colonial officials

 The first report to surface about this incident was in the East African Standard.
 The front-page article reported that ten died at the Hola detention camp.
 The paper quoted the "official statement" from the colonial authorities: "The men were in a group of about 100 who were working on digging furrows.
 The deaths occurred after they had drunk water from a water cart which was used by all members of the working party and the guards."

 More information about the incident emerged in the weeks that followed the initial reports.
 An investigation into the deaths ensued and it was discovered that the 11 detainees did not die of drinking foul water, but as a result of violence.
 The medical examiner said, "They had died from either lung congestion or shock and hemorrhage following multiple bruises and other injuries."
 The coroner reported, "The injuries of a number of Mau Maus apparently were consistent with their allegations that uncooperative prisoners had been beaten by guards, apparently with the consent of the commandant."
 A report in the June 1959 edition of Time magazine entitled "The Hola Scandal" described the events.
 The report stated that, on 3 March 1959, 85 prisoners were marched outside and ordered to work but "dozens of the prisoners fell to the ground, refusing to work" and were beaten by the guards.
 When the assault had concluded, according to the magazine, 11 prisoners lay dying and another 23 needed hospital treatment.